eirikeg1/Study-Notes/IN4310 - Deep Learning for Image Analysis/Week 4 - Convolutional Neural Networks.md

 * Neighboring pixels tend to be related
 * Connect only neighboring neurons in the input
 * Therefore it might not be necessary and just a lot of unnecessary overhead to to everything else as context for every single input/output
+* Each convolution layer detects localized patterns over all input tensor

 ![[Pasted image 20240212184657.png|400]]

+### Less parameters and parameter sharing

+* **Locally connected**: Suppose each output neuron takes input from a patch of 5 neighbors
+* convolutions have a small $\#$ parameter, independent of input and output size in the sliding dimension ($\#$ output channels (filters) matters)

+### Translation Invariance
+_Property of  ML models where predictions are invariant or do not change, when the input is translated or moved around_

+* Detection is global for fully connected (no translation invariance), localized for convolutions
+* Detect similar patterns in different sizes/scales
+* Detect similar patterns from different view angles
+* Detect deformations of the same pattern/object
+* Detect different types in the same class

+## Week 4 Why conv.? #Todo
 ## Filters

 * Instead of having neurons fully connected, use **filters** (or **kernels**) to find local patterns in the data